 Help them solve problems

 - Ask them for ideas or suggestions to solve problems.
-Also, you can play games that require solutions from every participant, like table games.
+Play games that require solutions from every participant, like table games.

 Adolescents confront hormonal, personal, and physical changes during their developmental period.
 Facing adversity can enhance the regular levels of daily stress they face.
-I would recommend to take in consideration the initial 10 tips of resilience, but to have some more tips to consider, as recommended by the American Psychology Association (2011).
+I would recommend taking into consideration the initial 10 tips of resilience, but to also consider these tips for teens, as recommended by the American Psychology Association (2011).

 - Keeping a routine will give a teen comfort, especially when they want to explore new activities or other things.

-- When they are facing adversity, they might be feeling a conflict of emotions and that is why -expressing them is very important.
-Not every teenager uses the same type of expressions (e.g. like talking about with their closest friends), it can be done through singing, writing, or even drawing.
+- When teenagers are facing adversity they might be feeling a conflict of emotions, and expressing them is very important.
+Not every teenager uses the same type of expression (e.g. talking about it with their closest friends), it can be done through singing, writing, or even drawing.

-- It would be very useful to put the effort and energy in something different than a problem that cannot be solved right away, like helping the community, friends, or neighbors.
-It makes them to feel better, and you can also provide help for the ones who need it.
+- It would be very useful to put the effort and energy into something other than a problem that cannot be solved right away, like helping the community, friends, or neighbors.
+It makes them feel better, and you can also provide help for the ones who need it.